raspimana/TF2-Scripts/README.md

 | Mouse 5 | Lastdisguise | Use this to disguise again, or change the weapon your disguise is holding. |
 | Q | Zoom script | You will zoom in (low FOV).
 Press it again to zoom out. |

 Note: If the viewmodels are not being hidden, look at spy.cfg.
-I have explained there what lines to comment and uncomment (//).
+I have explained there what lines to comment and uncomment (with //).

 ##Console Commands:
 | Command | Meaning |